Jaybirdiix/Prosopagknows/README.md

 [Prosopagknows 2nd Iteration](prosopagknows.ipynb)

-This is a project I started in high school with my partner Isaac at Choate Rosemary Hall.
+This is a project I started in high school with my partner Isaac Marovitz at Choate Rosemary Hall.
 In this original iteration, we downloaded enormous IMDB CSVs, didn't understand virtual environments, and our model identified characters in *Harry Potter* as Ron Weasley about 40% of the time.
 Since then, the technology has improved, and so have we.
 I miss you Isaac :)

 #### On API Keys:
 I might have published my API Keys which **I KNOW** is absolutely terrible.
 However, this is a very small project and the worst that can happen is that my credits for image scraping / tmdb are timed out for the month.
 I've decided this is something I can live with.